SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     provide a link to the relevant section.

 ``NSManaged``
-    Apply this attribute to a stored variable property of a class that inherits from ``NSManagedObject`` to indicate that the storage and implementation of the property are provided dynamically by Core Data at runtime based on the associated entity description.
+    Apply this attribute to an instance method or stored variable property of a class that inherits from ``NSManagedObject`` to indicate that Core Data dynamically provides its implementation at runtime, based on the associated entity description.
+    For a property marked with the ``NSManaged`` attribute, Core Data also provides the storage at runtime.

 ``testable``
     Apply this attribute to ``import`` declarations